GridTools/gt4py/CODING_GUIDELINES.md

         - `cases.verify_with_default_data()`: used when input and output fields generation can be automated.
     - Backends are set automatically with default switched off.
 However, if explication is needed, they can be explicated as cases attributes.

-In case new test utils need to be written, it is important to first check whether any utilities can be used or modified.
-If this is not the case but the new utility supports similar functionalities as others, it should be placed in the same file.
-Naming convention should mirror other cases and reflect the purpose.
-In case that the new utility is a completely stand-alone component, a new file should be created in the bottom-most directory enclosing all usages of the utility.
+In case new features are needed, check if an existing utility can be extended before implementing a whole new one.
+The name of new utilities should reflect their purpose and follow the naming conventions of existing tools.
+If the new utility is a completely stand-alone component, create a new file in the bottom-most directory enclosing all usages of the utility; otherwise, place it in the appropriate file containing utilities with similar functionalities.

 Note: The name `cases` for the new test module was chosen based on the idea that details like backend, grid size, etc. should be summarized in a parametrizable “test case”, of which there are two types: cartesian and unstructured.